shivanshpathak01/Suntek.ai---assignment/README.md

 ## 📞 Support

-For support, email [your-email] or create an issue in the repository.
+For support, email [shivanshpathak0001@gmail.com] or create an issue in the repository.

 ---